Yoast/wordpress-seo/packages/ui-library/src/elements/tag-input/docs/component.md

-A simple tag input component.
+The tag input component allows users to insert and remove tags.